-If you are traveling with kids and a lot of stuff, then curbside check-in is a great option for you.
-These days curbside check-in is becoming increasingly popular with airlines and airports throughout the world.
+If you are with a lot of bags or kids (or both), then curbside check-in is a great option for you.
+These days providing curbside check-in is a popular option with airlines and airports throughout the world.
 It offers great convenience to passengers.

 Curbside check-in is an easy and simple way to check-in for your flight and checks your bags at the airport.
 With this, you are able to check-in before even stepping foot inside the airport with the assistance of dedicated airport staff or 'Skycaps.'